hyf0/sicp-javascript-zh/book/chapter1.1.md

 <div id="1-1b1">

 [[1]](#1-1a1) The characterization of numbers as simple data is a barefaced bluff.
-In fact, the treatment of numbers is one of the trickiest and most confusing aspects of any programming language.
+In fact，the treatment of numbers is one of the trickiest and most confusing aspects of any programming language.
 Some typical issues involved are these: How large a number can we represent?
 How many decimal places of accuracy can we represent?
-Above and beyond these questions, of course, lies a collection of issues concerning roundoff and truncation errors—the entire science of numerical analysis.
-Since our focus in this book is on large-scale program design rather than on numerical techniques, we are going to ignore these problems.
+Above and beyond these questions，of course，lies a collection of issues concerning roundoff and truncation errors—the entire science of numerical analysis.
+Since our focus in this book is on large-scale program design rather than on numerical techniques，we are going to ignore these problems.
 The numerical examples in this chapter will exhibit the usual roundoff behavior that one observes when using arithmetic operations that preserve a limited number of decimal places of accuracy in noninteger operations.

 </div>